Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/utilities/link.md

 Change the alpha opacity of the link `rgba()` color value with utilities.
 Please be aware that changes to a color's opacity can lead to links with [*insufficient* contrast]({{< docsref "getting-started/accessibility#color-contrast" >}}).

 <details>
-<summary>See Bootstrap example(s) that are incompatible with Orange Design System.</summary>
+<summary>See Bootstrap examples that are incompatible with Orange Design System.</summary>
 <br>
 {{< design-callout-alert >}}
-Link utilities should be used carefully because the rendering provided in the following examples does not exist in the Orange Design System specifications and do not always meet accessibility standards.
-But still, these utilities could help in some cases to build specific ues cases or other reusable components.
+Link utilities should be used carefully because the rendering provided in the following examples does not respect the Orange Design System specifications and do not always meet accessibility standards.
+But still, these utilities could help in some cases to build specific use cases or other reusable components.
 {{< /design-callout-alert >}}

 {{< example >}}